 Data will be reported at the trap level (i.e., each trap day/night by location within a site).
-In addition to mosquito abundance and diversity, mosquito phenology will be quantified.
-Phenology data (e.g., peak abundance, dormant time, first emergence) will be derived from abundance and diversity data collected during field sampling.
+In addition to mosquito abundance and diversity, mosquito phenology data will be collected.
+Phenology metrics (e.g., peak abundance, dormant time, first emergence) could be derived from abundance and diversity data collected during field sampling.

-6.4.2 Temperature Threshold
+6.5.2 Temperature Threshold

-Traps will only be deployed if the average daily high temperature for the previous 5 days was >4 C (Cossins and Bowler 1987).
-In cases where this criterion is not met, the presumed mosquito catch is zero and they will count as zero-catches for the purpose of triggering transitions between field season and off-season sampling.
-This threshold will be applied to both field season and off season sampling and if the threshold is not met the day prior to the first night of sampling during a sampling session, the entire sampling session will be canceled.
+The goal of phenology sampling for mosquitoes is to register at least one zero capture before the start of each field season, such that data from early field season sampling are known to be the first dates of occurrence for a particular observed species (for sites that do not have mosquito activity year-round).
+Temperature plays an important role in determining whether mosquitoes are active and able to be captured by $CO_2$ trapping.
+Thus, traps will only be deployed if the average daily high temperature for the previous 5 days was >10 °C. In cases where this criterion is not met, the presumed mosquito catch is zero and off-season sampling will continue.
+This threshold will be applied to both field season and off season sampling, and, if the threshold is not met the day prior to the first night of sampling during a sampling session, the entire sampling session will be canceled.